-This course is designed to provide students with an overview of substance abuse.
+or equivalent assessment placement.
+51 hours lecture This course is designed to provide students with an overview of substance abuse.
 This course has been approved for correspondence delivery.

-HUS 23 - Special Population Considerations - Human Services 0.5-1.0 unit CSU or equivalent assessment placement.
+HUS 23 - Special Population Considerations - Human Services 0.5-1.0 unit CSU

 8.5 - 17 hour lecture